-For her third career in as many decades, Jan Johnston-Tyler earned her MA in Counseling from Santa Clara University in 2007, and founded EvoLibri Consulting with the goal of bringing services to those who are ‘too high-functioning’ for regional centers, but who still have barriers that stand in the way of success.
+For her third career in as many decades, Jan Johnston-Tyler earned her M.A. in Counseling from Santa Clara University in 2007 and founded EvoLibri Consulting, intending to bring services to those who are ‘too high-functioning for regional centers, but who still have barriers that stand in the way of success.

-Drawing on her previous experience in Silicon Valley tech management (technical communication, instructional design, and customer support) she has authored two books — The Mom’s Guide to Aspergers Syndrome and The CEO of Self: An Executive Functioning Workbook, and her work appears in peer-reviewed journals (most recently, in Career Planning and Adult Development Journal Volume 31, Number 4, Winter 2015-2016).
-Jan also has written the vast majority of EvoLibri’s proprietary curricula and assessment tools, and still insists on mucking about in Illustrator and InDesign from time to time.
+Drawing on her previous experience in Silicon Valley tech management (technical communication, instructional design, and customer support), she has authored four books — The Mom’s Guide to Aspergers Syndrome, The C.E.O. of Self: An Executive Functioning Workbook, LifeLaunch, and Workplace Adaptability and her work appears in peer-reviewed journals (most recently, in Career Planning and Adult Development Journal Volume 31, Number 4, Winter 2015-2016).
+Jan also has written the vast majority of EvoLibri’s proprietary curricula and assessment tools and still insists on mucking about in Illustrator and InDesign from time to time.

 With her extensive corporate experience, Jan brings energy, creativity, and vision to her work.
-As a counselor and coach, she brings practical and empathetic solutions to all of her clients.
-Finally, as the mother of a college graduate with Aspergers Syndrome and a middle schooler with ADHD, she knows first hand what interventions can do for neurodiverse populations, and how exceptional these people are.
-In her free time, Jan loves to travel, craft, cook, write, garden, learn, and spend down time with her partner and children and their Corgi, Dachshund, and tabby cat, the world’s most friendly feline, unless you are a mouse or a lizard.
+As a counselor and coach, she brings practical and empathetic solutions to all her clients.
+Finally, as the mother of two young adults with a variety of diagnoses, she knows firsthand what support can do for neurodivergent populations and how exceptional these people are.
+In her free time, Jan loves to cook beautiful food, write, garden in their suburban homestead, spend downtime with her partner and children, and rescue Dachshund, an aging tabby cat, seven chickens, two bunnies and one parakeet.
 She also loves gaming — both board and electronic.
-You can contact Jan by clicking here.

 About EvoLibri’s Staff